hafsasheriff351-collab/market.campaign/README.md

 ### 🔴 Strategic — Front-Load Budget in April & May
 Campaign volume peaks in April and May — **align media spend and campaign launches with these high-activity windows**.
 Use quieter months (Feb, Sep) for planning, creative production, and A/B test setup rather than heavy spend.

+## Data Processing & EDA (Python)
+- Performed data cleaning and transformation using Python.
+- Calculated key performance metrics such as CTR, Conversion Rate, CPC, CPL, and Profit.
+- Conducted exploratory data analysis to identify trends, correlations, and patterns before building dashboards in Tableau.

 ## Project Files
 - `data/` contains the dataset